Chambers has a dedicated team of barristers who specialise in this fast-developing area of law.

 - Instructed for the claimant in ongoing High Court litigation arising from a fraud committed via insecure IT systems deployed by the claimant’s former legal representatives.

-- Instructed to represent a solicitor in an action for defamation against the Solicitors Regulatory Authority.
+- Representing a professional in an action for defamation against his regulatory body.

 - Instructed to represent multiple claimants based across the world who have lost in excess of $2million in crypto currency after the crypto exchange was hacked by third parties.